MetricSign

 Why does my table exist in SHOW TABLES but MySQL still returns 1146?

-Check for case sensitivity — on Linux, `Orders` and `orders` are different tables.
-Also verify you are connected to the correct database with `SELECT DATABASE();`
+Check for case sensitivity — on Linux with `lower_case_table_names=0`, `Orders` and `orders` are different tables.
+Also verify you are connected to the correct database with `SELECT DATABASE();`.
+Another cause: a view exists with that name but the underlying base table it references has been dropped.

 How can dbt cause MySQL error 1146?

-Can MetricSign correlate a dbt failure with a subsequent Power BI refresh failure?
+Can MetricSign correlate a dbt failure with a subsequent Power BI refresh failure caused by 1146?

 Other schema errors